sabi-31/My_Perfect_Arch-linux/README.md

 7. Mount Partitions

-	>We will not mount our partitions to the /mnt folder and install arch there.
+	>We will now mount our partitions to the /mnt folder and install arch there.
 While I can mount the partitions directly, I prefer to declare some options as per my preference.
 You can make changes to these options or skip using them entirely.

 	```
-	FAT32options='rw,relatime,fmask=0022,dmask=0022,codepage=437,iocharset=iso8859-1,shortname=mixed,utf8'; ### my default options to mount FAT-32 file-systems
-	BTRFSoptions='defaults,noatime,space_cache,ssd,compress-force=zstd:1,commit=120'; ### my default options to mount BTRFS file-systems

-	mount -o $BTRFSoptions /dev/mapper/root /mnt
+	mount -o defaults,noatime,space_cache,ssd,compress-force=zstd:1,commit=120 /dev/mapper/root /mnt
 	mkdir -p /mnt/efi
-	mount -o $FAT32options /dev/{DISK}1 /mnt/efi
+	mount -o rw,relatime,fmask=0077,dmask=0077,codepage=437,iocharset=iso8859-1,shortname=mixed,utf8 /dev/{DISK}1 /mnt/efi
 	```

 8. Create btrfs subvolumes